roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 # Saga Choreography Example

-There are five microservices that will work together to demonstrate this pattern.
-We will try to imitate a simple booking logic that will handle booking requests, billings, payments, and invoices.
+There are 3 microservices that will work together to demonstrate this pattern.
+We will try to imitate a simple booking logic that will handle booking requests, billings and parking slots.

 ## Techstack to implement servers

 - FastAPI
 - RabbitMQ
 - Postgres